Skip to main content

 • 10 teaspoons vegetable oil

 First, whisk the milk together with the salt, sugar, and vanilla extract in a bowl.
 Then add the flour and baking powder and let the dough rest for a few minutes.
-Then heat a non-stick frying pan and add a teaspoon of oil.
+Then heat a frying pan and add a teaspoon of oil.
 Bake each pancake for about one minute per side.
 Add a teaspoon of vegetable oil to the pan for each additional pancake.

 To make egg-free pancakes, you can also use the basic pancake recipe and replace the eggs with plant-based foods.
 For example, ground flaxseed and chia seeds are suitable as egg substitutes.